What Is Alice in Wonderland Syndrome?

 - Blood tests.
 Medical staff will take a sample of your blood from a vein, usually in your arm, to find out if you have the Epstein-Barr virus or another virus that causes AIWS.

-- Magnetic resonance imaging (MRI).
+- MRI.
 This scan uses powerful magnets and radio waves to make detailed images of your brain.

 - Electroencephalogram (EEG).
 This measures the electrical activity inside your brain.